Video tutorial on how to build and design a Boomilever structure for Science Olympiad

-Start by modelling (building) your structure in SkyCiv Structural 3D (S3D).
+Start by modeling (building) your structure in SkyCiv Structural 3D (S3D).
 To do this, you can enter the node locations, or use the pen tool to draw out the nodes and members of your Boomilever structure.
-As an example, I will build mine in the x direction, then up in the y.
+As an example, I will build mine in the x-direction, then up in the y.
 A few things to remember here:

 - Use Nodes to define the start and end location of all nodes

 - Nodes are in the global X, Y, Z coordinates

 - Make sure all members are connected by nodes

 - Add supports (pinned) where you plan to anchor your structure

 - Use the pen tool to quickly add nodes and members

 The main Science Olympiad Material used is Balsa Wood.
 So we need to know the material properties of Balsa Wood in order to understand its strength.
 We will be assuming American Balsa Wood, with the following material properties.
 To add a material click Materials then enter in the following material properties: